 Most dog owners know that it’s not a good idea to feed a pup table scraps or other unhealthy snacks.
 But when Rover, Fifi or Spot wags that tail and looks up at us with those big brown puppy dog eyes, our best friend is hard to resist.

 Fess up: You’ve done it too.
-If you’re a sucker for a pooch’s mooching ways, we have some good news: There are many healthful treats that you can offer to your dog at dinner and throughout the day.
+If you’re a sucker for a pooch’s mooching ways, we have some good news: There are many healthful treats that you can offer your dog.

 Each dog is different, and some pets might have health conditions that make certain types of treats a bad idea.
-And there are some foods your dog should never eat.
+And there are some foods your pet should never eat.

-But for most healthy dogs, here are seven nutritious and delicious treats that won’t cause your vet to fret.
+But for most healthy dogs, here are six nutritious and delicious treats that won’t cause your vet to fret.

 When dishing out dog treats, it’s good to go with Gouda — or cheddar or Swiss.
 According to Modern Dog magazine: